syncfusion-content/javascript-docs/js/Diagram/Port.md

 ## Constraints

-You can enable or disable certain behaviors of Port using `Port`’s `constraints` property.
+You can enable or disable certain behaviors of Port using `Port`'s `constraints` property.

 <table>
 <tr>